devendroid/my-notes/Android-Memo.md

 ### Android Jetpack

-Android Jetpack is a collection of Android software components that also known as Android Jetpack components which helps developers to follow best practices and build great Android apps.<br><br>
+Android Jetpack is a collection of Android software components that also known as Android Jetpack components which helps developers to follow best practices and build great Android apps.

 #### Android Jetpack Components
 Android Jetpack components are a collection of libraries that are individually adoptable and built to work together while taking advantage of Kotlin language features that make us more productive.<br>
 These software components have been arranged in 4 categories which are as follows:<br><br>

-**1. Foundation Components - **
+**1. Foundation Components -**

 - [App Compat](http://https://developer.android.com/topic/libraries/support-library/packages#v7-appcompat "App Compat") Degrade gracefully on older versions of Android with material design user interface implementation support.
 - [Android KTX](http://https://developer.android.com/kotlin/ktx "Android KTX") Set of Kotlin extensions to write more concise, idiomatic Kotlin code.
 - [Multidex](http://https://developer.android.com/studio/build/multidex "Multidex") Provide support for multiple dex files for apps.
 - [Test](http://https://developer.android.com/training/testing/ "Test") A testing framework for unit and runtime UI tests in Android.

-**2. Architecture Components - **
+**2. Architecture Components -**

 - [Data Binding](http://https://developer.android.com/topic/libraries/data-binding/ "Data Binding") Declaratively bind UI elements to in our layout to data sources of our app.
 - [Lifecycles](http://https://developer.android.com/topic/libraries/architecture/lifecycle "Lifecycles") Manages activity and fragment lifecycles of our app.